 Even though you'll never let pond water past your lips, what about your pets?
 What about summer vacations full of swimming, fishing and boating?
 These bodies of water are a part of your community, and their health affects yours.

-Did you know lake and pond problems can build into physical health problems for you?
-Blue green algae isn't just unsightly, it can carry cyanobacteria, which can lead to anything from dermatitis to liver damage or worse.
+Did you know lake and pond problems can build into physical health problems for

 Even if you chose to ignore the risk of sickness, the smell of a dying pond or lake is disgusting.
 Do you really want that wafting through your community?